-To first be able to sell something to a targeted audience, and especially through personal branding, you need to build a loyal audience who finds you valuable enough to invest.
+To first be able to sell something to a targeted audience, especially through personal branding, you need to build a loyal audience who finds you valuable enough to invest.

 In fact, with usual brands and businesses, you can still create content and sell, like having a balance between creating valuable content.

 But when it comes to personal brand, it becomes crucial to focus more on the value you’re providing to them rather than sales pitches or marketing content.

 A personal brand only works when you have a loyal audience who consider you an authority on a particular niche.